jcadenas/simpsons-data-analysis/README.md

 ### Coming Soon

-More interesting views are in the works :)
+* Additional interesting views are in the works focusing around character correlations with IMDB rating

 ### Shout Outs